 Risk Management Discussion

 This case raises several risk management issues as it illustrates how a relatively safe technique can quickly evolve into a life-threatening situation.
-Conscious sedation (also known as moderate sedation) refers to a level of depressed consciousness in which the patient can maintain the airway and respond appropriately to physical stimulation and verbal commands.
+Moderate sedation (also known as conscious sedation) refers to a level of depressed consciousness in which the patient can maintain the airway and respond appropriately to physical stimulation and verbal commands.

-The patient was already lethargic from the oral premedication he received prior to the procedure.
+The patient was already lethargic from the oral premedication taken prior to the procedure.
 When an oral medication has a significant effect on a patient, further intravenous sedation should be titrated carefully.
-An appropriate amount of time after administering IV medications should transpire to determine the full effect of the additional medication.
+An appropriate amount of time should transpire after administering an IV medication to determine its full effect before administering additional medication.
 This is particularly important when multiple, synergistic medications, such as a narcotic and benzodiazepine combination, are used.

 When a patient becomes oversedated, it is critical to administer appropriate reversal agents (such as naloxone or flumazenil) promptly and to provide immediate respiratory support.
-Continue to monitor the patient after the administration of reversal medications because of the risk that oversedation may return.
+Because of the risk that oversedation may return, continue monitoring the patient after the administration of reversal medications.
 (It is possible that the duration of the reversal agent is shorter than the duration of the medication that caused oversedation.)

 The patient in this case had Down’s syndrome.
 A common physical characteristic of individuals with Down’s syndrome is an enlarged tongue.
 Oversedation in a patient with an enlarged tongue can cause airway problems that may necessitate the use of immediate oral, nasal, or advanced airway management.
 To prevent critical cardiac complications, correct the compromised airway immediately.